High School Internships

 Summer Internship in Field Biology and

-High school internships are open to individuals age 16 or older as of June 20th.
+High school internships are open to New York State residents age 16 or older as of June 20th.
 The number of positions available to High School students varies from 1-3 depending on funding for a given year.
-At least one position must be filled by an Otsego County, NY resident, and so in the case that only one position is available, we are required to choose an Otsego County resident if a suitable candidate exists.
+At least one position must be filled by a resident of Otsego County, NY and so in the case that only one position is available, we are required to choose an Otsego County resident if a suitable candidate exists.
 Students from locales outside of Otsego County are absolutely encouraged to apply, but should be aware of this potential restriction AND must be prepared to arrange housing for themselves.

 A complete application package consists of the following 3 items (click below to download the MS Word Files):

 - Application Form: to be completed by the applicant (must be age 16 or older to apply)